a-hansen/aon/README.md

 Format
 ------

-Aon uses big endian byte order and is represented here using a pseudo-BNF syntax.
+The Aon format is represented here using a pseudo-BNF syntax.

 ```
 <Document> ::= <Object> | <List>